Crush 'Em All Vol. 1

-Crush 'Em All Vol. 1 is a split EP by hardcore punk bands Boysetsfire and Shai Hulud, released on March 24, 2000, on Undecided Records, 7" purple (25 press), grey (475 press), clear red (500 press), and Detroit Fest press black (#'d out of 300).
+Crush 'Em All Vol. 1 is a split EP by hardcore punk bands Boysetsfire and Shai Hulud.
+It was released on March 24, 2000, on Undecided Records, 7" purple (25 press), grey (475 press), clear red (500 press), and Detroit Fest press black (#'d out of 300).
 The Shai Hulud cover song "Damage, Inc." was included in A Profound Hatred of Man (reissue).
 Shai Hulud and Boysetsfire each cover a Metallica song.
 This 7" is the first record of the ongoing series of Metallica tribute records.
 Steve Kleisath returned to play drums for Shai Hulud on this recording.